Contributing to the Kong docs

 this kind of content or have support questions, join the community on Kong’s forum, on

 We can’t provide product support in this repository.
 To report Kong Gateway bugs, visit the Kong product contributing guide.

 We adhere to our own code of conduct and we expect the same of our contributors.

-If you find a problem in the docs, you can file an issue against the docs
+If you find a problem in the docs, you can file an issue

 The Kong docs team assigns someone to review PRs every day, so you can expect acknowledgment of your contribution and at least preliminary